Faminic/Portfolio-Website-Template/README.md

 This repository is a template for a portfolio website using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 It is a simple, clean, and responsive website that can be used to showcase your experience and projects.
 It looks good on both desktop and mobile devices.

+Click here for a live demo of the template: https://portfolio-web-template.vercel.app/

 ## Getting Started